tytydraco/yessleep/out/Clean.md

 It is a large estate and is well-known in the community.
 You can't see it at all from the outside, but inside, I'm honestly not sure how much will be salvageable.
 I need to get it cleaned out first.

 I'm located in *(redacted)*.
-Could you provide me with a quote and let me know if you have a team available in my area?Appreciate your discretion on this matter.
+Could you provide me with a quote and let me know if you have a team available in my area?

+Appreciate your discretion on this matter.

 Best regards,